 Cole Burger is a pianist, teacher, scholar, and pupil.

-As a teacher, Burger is an Instructor in the College of Musical Arts at Bowling Green State University in Ohio, where he instructs and coordinates class piano and piano pedagogy.
-He also teaches applied piano, chamber music, music theory, and related subjects at Lutheran Summer Music and served for twelve summers on the faculty at Camp Encore/Coda.
-He has presented masterclasses to precollege and collegiate students at numerous institutions worldwide, including the University of Arkansas, the University of Alabama, the Piano Institute in Indonesia, Ionian University in Greece, and UCSI University in Malaysia.
+As a teacher, Burger is a Lecturer in the College of Musical Arts at Bowling Green State University in Ohio, where he instructs and coordinates class piano and piano pedagogy.
+He also teaches at Lutheran Summer Music and served for twelve summers on the faculty at Camp Encore/Coda.
+He has presented masterclasses to students of all ages at numerous institutions worldwide, including the University of Arkansas, the University of Alabama, the Piano Institute in Indonesia, Ionian University in Greece, and UCSI University in Malaysia.

-As a scholar, Burger has executed research about Olivier Messiaen’s Vingt Regards sur l’enfant-Jésus, elementary and early intermediate piano music by women, and the transformative impact of summer music camps appear in peer-reviewed publications of the College Music Society, The Piano Magazine: Clavier Companion, and American Music Teacher, respectively.
-He has also given pedagogical presentations on summer music camps, beginning contemporary piano repertoire, late-intermediate Romantic repertoire, effective practice, and sight-reading techniques.
-He has given these presentations at the local, state, national, and international levels, including the MTNA Group Piano and Piano Pedagogy Forum, National Conference on Keyboard Pedagogy, Hawaii International Conference on Arts and Humanities, the Milan Conservatory (Italy), and the Greek chapter of the International Society for Music Education in Thessaloniki.
+As a scholar, Burger's writings on Olivier Messiaen’s Vingt Regards sur l’enfant-Jésus, elementary and early intermediate piano music by women, and the transformative impact of summer music camps appear in peer-reviewed publications of the College Music Society, The Piano Magazine: Clavier Companion, and American Music Teacher, respectively.
+He has also given pedagogical presentations on summer music camps, beginning contemporary piano repertoire, late-intermediate Romantic repertoire, effective practice, and sight-reading techniques at the local, state, national, and international levels, including the MTNA Group Piano and Piano Pedagogy Forum, National Conference on Keyboard Pedagogy, Hawaii International Conference on Arts and Humanities, the Milan Conservatory (Italy), and the Greek chapter of the International Society for Music Education in Thessaloniki.

 As a student, Dr. Burger holds degrees in piano performance and economics from Northwestern University and the University of Texas.
 He is grateful to the many piano instructors with whom he has studied, including his parents, Tanya Ellezian, Jane Chu-Harrington, Sylvia Wang, David Renner, and Anton Nel.
 He participated in masterclasses with Claude Frank, John Perry, and Douglas Humpherys.
 He also thanks Marcia Bostis, Sophia Gilmson, and Martha Hilley for their deep influence on his teaching.